|Course Length:||3 Years Full-Time|

 Year 1 gives you a solid grounding in the disciplines relating to sport and exercise science.
 It will develop fundamental knowledge and skills in subject areas such as physiology and nutrition, biomechanics, psychology, high performance sport, as well as physical activity, exercise and health.

 In Years 2 and 3, you have the opportunity to join a specialised pathway in Applied Sports Science, Exercise and Health or Nutrition.
 These pathways have been designed with specific careers in mind upon graduation.
-The Applied Sports Science pathway focuses on high performance sport, the Exercise and Health pathway focuses on the link between exercise and health status, whilst the Nutrition pathway considers the application of nutrition to both sport and exercise.
+The Applied Sports Science pathway focuses on high performance sport, the Exercise and Health pathway focuses on the link between exercise and health status, while the Nutrition pathway considers the application of nutrition to both sport and exercise.

-In addition to the specialist optional modules, you will also enhance your knowledge of key themes, such as sport and exercise physiology, biomechanics and psychology in Year 2, whilst in Year 3 you will undertake a dissertation and a work placement.
+In addition to the specialist optional modules, you will also enhance your knowledge of key themes, such as sport and exercise physiology, biomechanics and psychology in Year 2, while in Year 3 you will undertake a dissertation and a work placement.